nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/MULTIPLE_INHERITANCE.md

 ```

-Now you can define a class an implement the interface for a walking animal.
+Now you can define a class and implement the interface for a walking animal.
 You can start with a Penguin.

 > animals.py